School of Medical Science and Technology: Future plans

-The Institute is planning to set up a 400-bedded state-of-the-art medical hospital and research centre at the campus with a vision of becoming a centre of excellence for interdisciplinary research in medical domain.
-A foundation stone for this medical research centre was laid in 2007 by the then President A.P.J.
+The institute is planning to set up a 400-bedded medical hospital and research center at the campus with a vision of becoming a center of excellence for interdisciplinary research in medical domain.
+A foundation stone for this medical research center was laid in 2007 by the then President A.P.J.
 Abdul Kalam.
 The institute signed a $50-million MoU with the University of California, San Diego in 2009 for this purpose.
-This project got delayed because of the provisions of IIT act 1961, which prohibits IITs from entering into fields like medicine and tussle between different government ministries.
+This project got delayed because of the provisions of IIT act 1961, which prohibits IITs from entering into fields like medicine and tussling between different government ministries.
 The institute was in constant touch with the Ministry of Human Resource Development and Ministry of Health and Family Welfare to amend the IIT Act to give IITs autonomy to offer medical courses as well.
 Finally, the Parliament passed the Institute of Technology (Amendment) Bill, 2010, in April 2012.
-IIT is also in discussion with the Medical Council of India for this project.
-In June 2012, IIT received fund of Rs 230 crore through a central grant for establishing the medical college.
+IIT is also in discussion with the National Medical Commission for this project.
+In June 2012, IIT received fund of Rs 230 crore through a central grant for establishing the Medical school.
 A 45-acre plot has been earmarked by IIT Kharagpur for what promises to be a modern green building with minimal energy consumption and advance facilities.

-Once this medical hospital and teaching institute starts functioning, the institute will offer MCI approved courses for MBBS, MD, MS and DM.
+Once this medical hospital and teaching institute starts functioning, the institute will offer NMC approved courses for MBBS, MD, MS and DM.
 The institute, in association with the University of California and Johns Hopkins University, will develop a teaching module which will comprise elements of modelling, simulation and virtual reality in-addition to conventional medical wisdom to produce a new breed of tech-savvy doctors.
 In the first phase, the main focus will be on postgraduate courses.
 The number of beds would later be increased to 750.